tensorflow/tensorflow/g3doc/Rationale.md

 The current MLIR uses a representation of polyhedral schedules using a tree of if/for loops.
-We extensively debated the tradeoffs involved in the typical unordered polyhedral instruction representation (where each instruction has multi-dimensional schedule information), discussed the benefits of schedule tree forms, and eventually decided to go with a syntactic tree of affine if/else conditionals and affine for loops.
+We extensively debated the tradeoffs involved in the typical unordered polyhedral instruction representation (where each instruction has multidimensional schedule information), discussed the benefits of schedule tree forms, and eventually decided to go with a syntactic tree of affine if/else conditionals and affine for loops.
 Discussion of the tradeoff was captured in this document: